Thursday, June 30, 2022

 Putting it all on red or black!

-This cruise would be the crew of Next Chapter first time in the big blue ocean.
-Patience paid off waiting out the weather in Cape May as our 40 mile cruise to Atlantic City was great.
-It was a beautiful sunny day with temps in the low 70’s.
+This cruise would be the crew of Next Chapter’s first time in the big blue ocean.
+Patience paid off waiting out the weather in Cape May, as our 40-mile cruise to Atlantic City was great.
+It was a beautiful sunny day with temps in the low 70s.
 The seas were calm with just a little roll.
-Being Sunday of Memorial Day weekend the marina at the Golden Nugget was wide open with dock parties and bands up at the dockside bar.
+Being Sunday of Memorial Day weekend, the marina at the Golden Nugget was wide open with dock parties and bands up at the dockside bar.

 Sometimes you just have to let loose and join the party.
-The funny thing was the band members were so classic stereo typical Jersey boys.
-But could they play.
-We decided to take a quick bike ride down to the board walk on the ocean against the advise of those who had been.
-After a expedient ride thru the projects we arrived at the Hard Rock Hotel and Casino.
-Wow what a complex.
-First off it is huge.
+The funny thing was the band members were so classic stereotypical Jersey boys.
+But could they play?
+We decided to take a quick bike ride down to the boardwalk on the ocean against the advice of those who had been.
+After an expedient ride through the projects, we arrived at the Hard Rock Hotel and Casino.
+Wow, what a complex.
+First off, it is huge.
 The casino is in the center with just about any kind of restaurant on the outside perimeter.
 It backed up right onto the boardwalk.
 Really cool setup.
-I wanted to Put Next Chapter up on the block and put her on Red or Black but the Admiral struck that down.
+I wanted to put Next Chapter up on the block and put her on Red or Black, but the Admiral struck that down.
 I really had my eye on a 43’ Selene Trawler.
 Oh well.
 So we decided to venture out onto the boardwalk to experience the Jersey shore.
-We decided that locking up the bikes and walking would likely result in a cut lock and a long walk back to the marina so we walked with our bikes.
+We decided that locking up the bikes and walking would likely result in a cut lock and a long walk back to the marina, so we walked with our bikes.

-That lasted about 10 minutes as we realized we were the only English speaking people on the boardwalk.
-So on our bikes and back to the Marina with a check in the box next to Boardwalk Atlantic City.
-Even better news we didn’t need to find a hotel to sleep in from loosing Next Chapter at the roulette table.
+That lasted about 10 minutes as we realized we were the only English-speaking people on the boardwalk.
+So on our bikes and back to the Marina with a check-in the box next to Boardwalk Atlantic City.
+Even better news: we didn’t need to find a hotel to sleep in from losing Next Chapter at the roulette table.
 Sometimes things just work out.

 Jersey Coast Outside